 Mr. Roberts has experience representing clients in all phases of an IRS dispute including audits, administrative appeals, collections and litigation.
 He has handled cases in a number of different subject matters, such as employment tax audits, voluntary disclosures, FBAR penalties and litigation, cross-border refund claims and U.S. tax withholding obligations, tax-exempt entity audits, and penalty abatement and waiver requests.
 Mr. Roberts also has experience in criminal tax matters.

 Mr. Roberts was admitted to practice law in Texas in 2015 and in Mississippi in 2011.
-From 2012 through 2015, Mr. Roberts was an Attorney-Advisory for The Honorable Chief Judge Michael B. Thornton of the United States Tax Court in Washington D.C.
+From 2012 through 2015, Mr. Roberts was an Attorney-Advisor for The Honorable Chief Judge Michael B. Thornton of the United States Tax Court in Washington D.C.
 He is a frequent writer and speaker on the new centralized partnership audit regime.

 - New York University School of Law, LL.M. in Taxation, 2012